yankai364/Pirate-Dash-360-Tutorial/readme.md

 </details>

+### **3.6.
+Checkpoint (1/3)**
+For a working example up to this point, refer to the solution_part_1 folder.
+If you are facing any issues, ensure that you resolve them by checking your project with our solution before moving on.

-## 4. Part 2: Creating the Augmented Environment
+## 4. Creating the Augmented Environment

 Now that we have added the objects to our AR environment, it is time to position them to create our first game level!

 > The objective of this section is to learn how to create the augmented environment by rendering objects, adding user interactions and manipulating objects using scripts.

-### a.
+### 4.1.
 Positioning Tiles using Grid System

 We will now position our tiles using a self-devised Grid System.